Effect-TS/schema/README.md

 // define a function that converts a boolean into a string const encode = (b: boolean): ParseResult<string> => PR.success(String(b));

-// use the transformOrFail combinator to convert the string schema into the boolean schema const transformedSchema: S.Schema<boolean> = pipe( stringSchema,
+// use the transformEither combinator to convert the string schema into the boolean schema const transformedSchema: S.Schema<string, boolean> = S.transformEither(stringSchema, booleanSchema, decode, encode);
-  S.transformOrFail(booleanSchema, decode, encode)
-);
 ```

 ### String transformations